-The North Atlantic Oscillation winter index for 2006 was slightly below normal at 0.4 SD, while the sea-level pressure difference between Greenland and Newfoundland was significantly below normal.
-As a result, arctic outflow to the Northwest Atlantic was weaker-than-normal resulting in record high annual air temperatures in some locations and above normal values throughout the Northwest Atlantic from West Greenland to Baffin Island to Labrador and Newfoundland.
-Sea-ice extent and duration on the Newfoundland and Labrador Shelf remained below average for the 12th consecutive year.
-Consequently, water temperatures on the Newfoundland and Labrador Shelf remained well above normal in 2006, continuing the warm trend experienced since the mid-to-late 1990s.
-The annual values for 2006 increased over 2005 values even surpassing the record highs of 2004.
-However, data from late fall surveys show a decreased in sub-surface temperatures as slightly colder water moved southward over the area.
-Salinities on the NL Shelf, which were lower than normal throughout most of the 1990s, increased to the highest observed in over a decade during 2002 and have remained above normal during the past 4 years.
+The North Atlantic Oscillation index for 2007 was slightly above normal at 0.3 SD, as a consequence, outflow of arctic air masses to the Northwest Atlantic was stronger than in 2006 resulting in a broad-scale cooling of air temperatures throughout the Northwest Atlantic from West Greenland to Baffin Island to Labrador and Newfoundland.
+Sea-ice extent and duration on the Newfoundland and Labrador Shelf increased slightly but remained below average for the 13th consecutive year.
+As a result water temperatures on the Newfoundland and Labrador Shelf generally cooled compared to 2006 but remained above normal in most areas in 2007, continuing the warmer than normal conditions experienced since the mid-to-late 1990s.
+The main exception appeared in data collected during late fall, which showed an increase in sub-surface temperatures as warmer slope water moved southward over the area.
+Salinities on the NL Shelf, which were lower than normal throughout most of the 1990s, increased to the highest observed since the early 1990s during 2002 and have remained mostly above normal during the past 6 years.